-On this page, we list all GED® prep locations and GED testing sites in the Cumberland region.
+On this page, we list all GED prep locations and GED testing sites in the Cumberland region.
 Maryland uses the computer-based GED test for the state’s high school equivalency testing program.

-The GED exam measures proficiency at a level that compares to that of graduating high school seniors.
+The GED® exam measures proficiency at a level that compares to that of graduating high school seniors.

 There are four individual GED subtests (modules) in Literacy, Math, Social Studies, and Science.

-Cumberland GED prep classes
+Cumberland GED Prep Classes

 Allegany College of Maryland (Center for Continuing Education & Workforce Development)